Metal Shim FAQ's

 What is a metal shim?

-Metal shims are thin strips of metal used in assemblies to close gaps and meet high tolerances.
-Depending on the required thickness, they can be cut from metal shim stock using various methods such as laser cutting and water jetting.
+Metal shims are thin metal strips used to close gaps and achieve high tolerances in assemblies.
+They can be cut from shim stock using methods like laser cutting or water jetting.

 What is metal shim stock?